aymara-ai/aymara-sdk/README.md

 client = AymaraAI(api_key="AYMARA_API_KEY")
 ```

+## Support and Requests

+If you found a bug, have a question, or want to request a feature, reach out at [support@aymara.ai](mailto:support@aymara.ai) or [open an issue](https://github.com/aymara-ai/aymara-ai/issues/new) on our GitHub repo.

 ## Versioning

 This package generally follows [SemVer](https://semver.org/spec/v2.0.0.html) conventions.
-Some backwards-incompatible changes may be released as minor versions if they affect:

-1. Static types without breaking runtime behavior.
-2. Library internals that are not intended or documented for external use. _(Please [open an issue](https://github.com/aymara-ai/aymara-ai/issues/new) if you are relying on internals)_.
+Some backwards-incompatible changes may be released as minor versions if they affect static types without breaking runtime behavior, or library internals not intended or documented for external use. _(Please [open an issue](https://github.com/aymara-ai/aymara-ai/issues/new) if you are relying on internals)_.
-3. Virtually no users in practice.

-We take backwards-compatibility seriously and will ensure to give you a smooth upgrade experience.
+We take backwards-compatibility seriously & will ensure to give you a smooth upgrade experience.

 ## Requirements